 Before investing in the Fund, you should carefully consider your own investment goals, the amount of time you are willing to leave your money invested, and the amount of risk you are willing to take.
 Remember, in addition to possibly not achieving your investment goals, you could lose money by investing in the Fund.
+The Fund's principal risks are presented in alphabetical order to facilitate finding particular risks and comparing them with other funds.
 Each risk summarized below is considered a "principal risk" of investing in the Fund, regardless of the order in which it appears.
 The principal risks of investing in the Fund are: